IBM-Cloud/docs-services/README.md

   {: myanchor}
 ```

-####Linking to an anchor ID for a header
+#### Linking to an anchor ID for a heading

-You can link directly to a header within a file using the header anchor ID.
-You can link to sub-headings; it does not need to be the top-level header.
-Use the automatically generated header value based on the text that is defined in the header (see Anchor IDs Generated for all Headers), or add your own anchor ID to use for linking (see Changing an anchor ID on a header).
-The following example for linking uses user-defined ID anchors for each header, and the goal is to provide a link to content that is further down in the same file.
+You can link directly to a heading within a file using the heading anchor ID.
+You can link to sub-headings; it does not need to be the top-level heading.
+Use the automatically generated heading value based on the text that is defined in the heading (see Anchor IDs Generated for all Headeing), or add your own anchor ID to use for linking (see Changing an anchor ID on a heading).
+The following example for linking uses user-defined ID anchors for each heading, and the goal is to provide a link to content that is further down in the same file.

 ```
-Headings and user-defined header anchors for my file:
+Headings and user-defined heading anchors for my file:

-#Bluemix
+# Bluemix
 {: #bluemix}

-My short description links to the [Applications heading](filename.html#header_id).
+My short description links to the [Applications heading](filename.html#heading_id).

-##Services
+## Services
 {: #services}

-##Applications
+## Applications
 {: #applications}

 I want to create a link within my short description that links to the second sub-heading, Applications.
-To do this, I would use the following format: [Link text for header](filename.html#header_id).
+To do this, I would use the following format: [Link text for heading](filename.html#heading_id).
 For this example, I would use [Applications](readme.html#applications).
 ```

-### Content References
+### Content references
 The Bluemix conref extension is invoked by the parser by using the conrefFile flag: `--conrefFile=cloudoeconrefs.yml`.

- >node mdProcessor.js --sourceDir=C:\pilot\sourceMD --destDir=C:\pilot\outputMD --headerFile=header.txt --footerFile=footer.txt
+ >node mdProcessor.js --sourceDir=C:\pilot\sourceMD --destDir=C:\pilot\outputMD --headingFile=heading.txt --footerFile=footer.txt
  >**--conrefFile=cloudoeconrefs.yml** -overwrite

 Conrefs are stored in `cloudoeconrefs.yml`. `cloudoeconrefs.yml` is a YAML file, and can be placed in any directory as specified in the `--conrefFile` parameter.
 Typically, `cloudoeconrefs.yml` can be found in `C:\Users\IBM_ADMIN\Documents\GitHub\markdownProcessor`.

-Conref definitions in YAML are structured in nested keys, each key that contains a value or a subkey must be followed by a colon (:), and the next line must be indented 2 space.
-For example:
+Conref definitions in YAML are structured in nested keys, each key that contains a value or a subkey must be followed by a colon (:), and the next line must be indented 2 spaces, as shown in the following example:
 ```
  key:
   subkey1: